Pitasi/univrs/articles/rust-server-components.md

     character=bulb
     pos=right
     msg="
-`Markup` is pretty much a `String`, but it's also a convenient way of expressing *a string that contains HTML*.
+`Markup` is a `String`, but it's also a way to express *a string that contains HTML*.
 By default maud will escape strings contents.
 Returning `Markup` directly is easier for nesting Maud components.
     ">
 </dialog>